Engine Valves & Guides

 Cause: Poor assembly allowing uneven loading.
 Poor handling, dropping etc. Bouncing the valve after fitting by hitting the tip with a hammer.
 Valve bounce from excessive seating velocity.

-Remedy: This May not be possible due to extreme damage this failure can cause, however: Check seats, guides, springs, pistons and bores for damage and repair where necessary.
+Remedy: This May not be possible due to the extreme damage this failure can cause, however, Check seats, guides, springs, pistons and bores for damage and repair where necessary.
 Do not overspeed the engine.

 Blow hole through valve head, starting from a radial crack